sebfisch/java-data-code/README.md

-# Functional Patterns in Java
+# Algebraic Datatypes and Pattern Matching in Java

 This repository contains source code underlying [Algebraic Datatypes and Pattern Matching in Java](https://sebfisch.github.io/java-data/).